 According to a 2016 study* those with PCOS who used 50mg of zinc supplementation daily saw beneficial effects on their hair loss.
 Zinc builds and repairs hair tissues, most importantly, the roots.
 Oils are necessary for scalp health, and zinc assists in this.

 Its deficiency can lead to hair loss and thinning.
 Zinc is not produced within the body naturally, so it needs to be consumed – either with zinc-rich foods or oral supplementation.
 Women need about 8mg of zinc each day.
 Foods containing zinc are seafood, animal protein, soy, dairy and almonds.

 How Vitamin D Helps with Hair Growth

 Vitamin D influences over 200 genetic switches, so no discussion of health can ignore its importance.
 Since it is required for healthy cell production, vitamin D affects many parts of the body, including the skin and hair.
-Vitamin D is known to play a role in the creation of new hair follicles, so deficiency may impair hair growth.
+Vitamin D is known to play a role in creating new hair follicles so that deficiency may impair hair growth.

 Other studies have shown vitamin D deficiency to play a role in hair loss in women who do not have the autoimmune condition, alopecia areata.
 (Skin Parmacol Physiol.
 2013;26(2).
 Serum ferritin and vitamin d in female hair loss: do they play a role?
 Rasheed H, et al.)

-No direct links between vitamin D deficiency and hair loss in men were found during this research, but nonetheless, vitamin D is perhaps the single most important nutrient to supplement with.
+No direct links between vitamin D deficiency and hair loss in men were found during this research.
+Still, vitamin D is perhaps the single most important nutrient to supplement with.